Sugapriyan-P-K/HandCricket-using-tkinter/README.md

 This application is set to prefix size, because it is not responsive for every screen size.
 For better experience just run it in fixed size.

+Hand_cricket.py is a main file, it will run the entire application.